Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. is among the players with prop bets available when the Atlanta Braves and the San Francisco Giants square off at Truist Park on Friday (first pitch at 7:20 PM ET).
+Oddsmakers have listed player props for Ronald Acuna Jr., Wilmer Flores and others when the Atlanta Braves host the San Francisco Giants at Truist Park on Saturday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!